Bassquake/FreeSynd/README.md

 ## Step-by-step

 > [!IMPORTANT]
 > Make sure you know what your final device OS version and CPU is!
-For Android its usually arm64-v8a but some Android TVs are 32bit like mine was, so would be armeabi-v7a and has to be version 7.0 or above.
-For Windows the choice is x86 or x64, probably runs from XP upwards (not tested except Windows 10).
+For Android its usually arm64-v8a but some Android TVs are 32bit so would be armeabi-v7a.
+This project is compatible with Android version 7.0 or above.
+For Windows the choice is x86 or x64, probably runs from XP upwards (not tested except Windows 10 and 11).

 ### Run on PC
 1. Install the original pc game from disk/download like normal on your pc.
 If it's DOS, you'll probably have to use DosBox or similar.